ericsink/SQLitePCL.raw/README.md

 two instances of the SQLite library linked into your app, you can corrupt a SQLite database file.

 That's bad.
-And it's kind of an easy to mistake, especially on mobile platforms where the OS provides SQLite preinstalled.
+And it's kind of an easy mistake to make, especially on mobile platforms where the OS provides SQLite preinstalled.

 ## Whoa.
 I don't want my SQLite files corrupted.
 How do I make sure that won't happen?